How To use the Tigo SMART App to create and monitor a system with Tigo products installed.

 - Enter the module’s serial number manually by typing it, or scan it with phones camera by tapping on Scan.

-- This is what a serial number/barcode sticker looks like, the peel-off sticker is the smaller white one to the right of the permanent Model and serial number sticker with the red background used for TS4-S (safety) models.
+- Below is what a serial number/bar code sticker looks like for our Safety model.
+The peel-off sticker is the smaller white one to the right of the permanent Model and serial number sticker.
+The red background used on this sticker indicates it is a TS4-S (safety) model.

 Note: You can change the modules serial numbers by using this page at any time.
 Tap on Register button to initiate editing.